Chaloem Phra Kiat district, Saraburi

 Chaloem Phra Kiat District, Saraburi (เฉลิมพระเกียรติ, [t͡ɕʰā.lɤ̌ːm pʰráʔ kìa̯t]) is a district (amphoe) in the northern part of Saraburi province, central Thailand.

 History

 Tambons Huai Bong, Ban Keng, Khao Din Phatthana, Phu Khae, and Na Phra Lan were separated from Mueang Saraburi district to create the new district on 5 December 1996, as one of five districts named Chaloem Phra Kiat commemorating the 50th anniversary of the ascension to the throne of King Bhumibol Adulyadej (Rama IX).
 This area was selected because there is a royal project in the district at Wat Mongkhon Chaiphatthana managed by the Chaiphatthana Foundation.

 Geography

-Neighboring districts are (from the north clockwise) Phattana Nikhom of Lopburi province, Kaeng Khoi, Mueang Saraburi, Sao Hai and Phra Phutthabat of Saraburi Province.
+Neighbouring districts are (from the north clockwise) Phattana Nikhom of Lopburi province, Kaeng Khoi, Mueang Saraburi, Sao Hai and Phra Phutthabat of Saraburi Province.

 Administration

 The district is divided into six sub-districts (tambons), which are further subdivided into 51 villages (mubans).
 Na Phra Lan has township (thesaban tambon) status and covers parts of the same-named tambon.
 Each of the six tambons is administered by a tambon administrative organization (TAO).